 This shrimp cheese ball fits the bill and is a crowd-pleaser!

 Ingredients and Substitutions:

-- Olive oil: It is healthier than butter, but if you prefer replace 3 tbsp of olive oil with about 4 tbsp of salted butter, or half butter and half olive oil.
+- Olive oil: It is healthier than butter, but if you prefer replace 3 tablespoon of olive oil with about 4 tablespoon of salted butter, or half butter and half olive oil.

 - Onion: I used a sweet yellow onion, but you may use either white or red onion.

 - Taco seasoning: For a variation of this recipe, replace it with Cajun seasoning, or Old Bay.

 - Cayenne: Also known in Mexican cuisine as chiles de arbol, it can be replaced with double the amount of paprika or an equal amount of chili pepper.

 - Red pepper flakes: I prefer my shrimp cheeseball spicy, but you can omit this ingredient or replace it with a few drops of hot sauce.
 Moreover, if you use a spicy taco seasoning, skip the red pepper flakes.